Renormalizability of the nuclear many-body problem with the Skyrme interaction beyond mean field: Introduction

 Bulk properties of medium--mass and heavy nuclei are very well described by phenomenological effective interactions treated in the mean--field picture \cite{bender}.
-Despite this success, the necessity of increasing the accuracy of theoretical predictions and of extending them to the exotic regions of the nuclear chart has motivated several groups to formulate beyond--mean--field models, which explicitly include more correlations in their formal scheme.
+Despite this success, the necessity of increasing the accuracy of theoretical predictions in some cases has motivated several groups to formulate beyond--mean--field models, which explicitly include more correlations in their formal scheme.
 Several directions have been explored, for instance: projection techniques in the framework of the generator coordinate method \cite{anguiano,robledo,sandulescu,lacroix1}; second random--phase approximation (SRPA) calculations with Skyrme and Gogny forces \cite{gamba2010,gamba2012}, as well as with an interaction derived from a realistic force \cite{papak}; particle--vibration coupling (PVC) techniques with the Skyrme interaction \cite{bernard,colo} and with a relativistic Lagrangian \cite{litvinova}; multiparticle--multihole configuration mixing (mpmhCM) methods with both Skyrme \cite{pillet1} and Gogny \cite{pillet2} forces.